Why nice people become mean online

 This was the reaction to a comment she had made about Haiti.

-She later added: "I speak from the heart (and of cource I may be wrong).
+She later added "I speak from the heart (and of cource I may be wrong).
 But the crap I get in response just isnt on; really it isnt."

 Those tweeting support for Beard -- irrespective of whether they agreed with her initial tweet that had triggered the abusive responses -- were themselves then targeted.
 And when one of Beard's critics, fellow Cambridge academic Priyamvada Gopal, a woman of Asian heritage, set out her response to Beard's original tweet in an online article, she received her own torrent of abuse.